data-integrations/dynamic-schema-sinks/README.md

 ## Defining Dynamic Schema

-In order to define dynamic schemas, one has to use **'Map'** or **'Array'** field types in the record to define the variability of fields to be written to Table dataset.
+In order to define dynamic schemas, one has to use **'Map'** or **'Array'** field types in the record to define the variability of fields to be written to Table dataset or HBase Table.

 ### Map